temefleet/jefeweb-blog/posts/rob1.md

 ## Coding some content

-You'll need some boilerplate to get started.
-Boilerplate just means some fundamental code to get started.
+You'll need some **boilerplate** to get started.
+Boilerplate just means some fundamental code that is needed before we can add our own code.
 This can be easily done in VSCode.
 Just type <code class="language-">html:5</code> and then hit <code class="language-">TAB</code>.
 Boom, you should have a bunch of code that looks like this:

 ```html
 <!DOCTYPE html>